home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 #### Sunset / Sunrise trigger

-Triggers when the sun is setting or rising, i.e. when the sun elevation reaches 0°.
+Triggers when the sun is setting or rising, i.e., when the sun elevation reaches 0°.

-An optional time offset can be given to have it trigger a set time before or after the sun event (e.g. 45 minutes before sunset).
+An optional time offset can be given to have it trigger a set time before or after the sun event (e.g.,  45 minutes before sunset).

 <div class='note'>